Ang Thong

 How is mobile / internet coverage?

-Not the best internet at the managed apartments unless you organize your own.
-Outside of that, all areas in the city and in the heart of Wiset Wang Chai to the west, fiber internet is available, fast, and reliable.
+You don't get the best internet connections at managed apartments unless you organize your own.
+Outside of that, in all areas of the city and in the heart of Wiset Wang Chai to the west, fiber internet is available, fast, and reliable.

 Will you be stared at? and what's the likelihood of a good beating?

 You might be stared at because there are not too many foreigners here and most tend to move on.
-There is the Angthong FC football team which always includes plenty of African players and the rest from all over the globe so they're not entirely unused to seeing foreign nationalities.
+There is the Angthong FC football team which always includes a few African players so they're not entirely unused to seeing foreign nationalities.

 There are a few biker gangs around, and the area is absolutely filled with boy racers on their 125cc motorbikes racing up and down the streets at all hours of the day and night.
 There just isn't anything for them to do, and they put their time into racing their bikes.

-It's highly unlikely you irritate anyone so much that you find yourself in a fist fight, but you may end up in an accident if you don't watch what is behind and in front of you.
+It's highly unlikely you'll irritate anyone so much that you find yourself in a fist fight, but you may end up in a mortorcycle accident if you don't watch what is behind and in front of you.
 In general, automobile drivers are more considerate.
-Probably because they are used to driving around such chaotic motorbike traffic.

 Taxis, buses....or horse and cart?

-There are a few motorcycle taxis and that's really it.
-If you live here, you need to have your own transportation and there are plenty of motorcycles for hire.
+There are a few motorcycle taxis, a few songthaew routes, and that's really it.
+If you live here, you need to have your own transportation.
+There are plenty of motorcycles for hire.

 Main advantages of living there?

 Angthong is a really relaxing place to live in.
-Ideal for families, but singles invariably leave quickly because there is little in the way of nightlife and available partners.
+It's ideal for families, but single people invariably leave quickly because there is little in the way of nightlife and available partners.
 Most young people have moved on to greener pastures.

 And what are the downsides?

-No mountains, no forest, no beach.
-The river water is murky brown and certainly not good for swimming or fishing.
+There are no mountains, forests or beaches and the river water is murky brown and certainly not good for swimming or fishing.

 Any local attractions?